Saint Kitts and Nevis: Climate

 By the Köppen climate classification, St Kitts has a tropical savanna climate (Köppen Aw) and Nevis has a tropical monsoon climate (Köppen Am).
 Mean monthly temperatures in Basseterre varies little from 23.9 °C to 26.6 C. Yearly rainfall is approximately 2400 mm, although it has varied from 1356 mm to 3183 mm in the period 1901–2015.

+National parks

+St. Kitts and Nevis have two national parks: Brimstone Hill Fortress National Park and Central Forest Reserve National Park.
+Brimstone Hills Fortress was officially designated a National Park in 1985, and it was declared a UNESCO World Heritage Site in 1999.
+Central Forest Reserve was designated a National Park by the government on 23 October 2006, and officially gazetted on 29 March 2007.

 Demographics

 Population

 The population of Saint Kitts and Nevis is around 53,000 (July 2019 est.) and has remained relatively constant for many years.
 At the end of the nineteenth century there were 42,600 residents, the number slowly rising to a little over 50,000 by the mid-twentieth century.
 Between 1960 and 1990, the population dropped from 50,000 to 40,000, before rising again to its current level.
-Approximately three-quarters of the population live on Saint Kitts, with 15,500 of these living in the capital, Basseterre.
+Approximately three-quarters of the population live on Saint Kitts, 15,500 of them in Basseterre.
 Other large settlements include Cayon (population 3,000) and Sandy Point Town (3,000), both on Saint Kitts, and Gingerland (2,500) and Charlestown (1,900), both on Nevis.
+It ranks number 209 on the list of countries and dependencies by population.